KaitlynCarlson/Employee-Manager/README.md

 # Employee-Manager

-A CMS, for employee management, utilizing Node.js, Inquirer, and MySQL to help users track, update, and delete employees from a database.
+A Content Management System, for employee management, utilizing Node.js, Inquirer, and MySQL to help users track, update, and delete employees from a database.

 ![Employee Manager](./assets/EmployeeManager.png)